logzio/logz-docs/_source/user-guide/kibana/index.md

 #### Set you query criteria

 Kibana Discover is designed to help you investigate immense volumes of data as quickly as possible.
-Filters, search phrases, and a date picker or relative time range selecter are all designed to help you find the logs you want.
+Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
 Together, they are the _query criteria_ that determine which logs are returned from your Elasticsearch logging database.

 <div class="tasklist">